 Leica M cameras and Electronic Viewfinders

-The Leica M9 (2009) does not have Live View and thus doesn't support any EVF.
+The Leica M9 (2009) has a CCD sensor and does not have Live View and thus doesn't support any EVF.

 The drawback of the Leica EVF you get used to, if you use it a lot – and I did – is that the shutter “gets sticky” because there is a delay from pressing the shutter until the Leica M 240 takes the picture.
 And also, in the Leica M 240, there was a 1 second delay from taking the picture until the EVF was clear again and you could see the subject.
 So you would set the Leica M240 to 1 second preview so that you would look at the picture you just took, for one second, rather than a blackout screen for 1 second.